The Christina Noble Children’s Foundation is dedicated to serving vulnerable children in Vietnam and Mongolia

 Christina Noble arrived in Vietnam in 1989, when she began her work with the destitute street children of Ho Chi Minh City and eventually established her NGO in 1991, the Christina Noble Children’s Foundation.
-Over 150 projects have been established
+164 projects have been established

 during the past 28 years providing vital health services, education opportunities, and community support programmes

 to thousands of vulnerable children and their families annually.

 In 1997, Christina extended the work of her Foundation into Mongolia after an investigative visit to Ulaanbaatar

 where she was shocked to discover thousands of sick and destitute street children living in horrendous conditions beneath the city streets in manholes struggling to survive against the harsh winter temperatures which can reach as low as minus 40 degrees.